colocohen/colocohen/README.md

 ## 👋 Welcome

 What I couldn’t find, I built — and what I built, I shared.

-Most of my libraries started from my own needs: I searched for existing solutions but couldn’t find any that truly worked well.
+Most of my libraries started from a gap: I needed low-level, reliable tools in Node.js — but they didn’t exist, or weren’t production-ready.
-So I built my own tools — and instead of keeping them private, I released them as open source.
+So I built my own, and released them as open source.

-My goal is to **strengthen the Node.js and JavaScript ecosystem** by providing reliable, useful, and production-ready libraries that developers can build on.
+My vision is to **strengthen the Node.js ecosystem at its foundations** by providing **low-level protocol and infrastructure libraries**.
+This way, developers can stay in Node.js and JavaScript — without having to switch to heavier languages or using third-party software — while still building **fast, modern, and production-grade systems**.

 Open source takes time, energy, and passion.
 If you’d like to support me and my work, you can do so through **[GitHub Sponsors](https://github.com/sponsors/colocohen)**.
 Your encouragement helps me stay motivated and keep creating libraries that benefit the entire community.

+🧢 *So Let’s Make Node.js Great Again* - with high quailty infrastructure libraries 🦾

 ## Projects